Human Trafficking in [Nepal] [other countries]

 Most of the children living in the streets right now left their homes at the age of eight because of various problems that happened in their families.
 These problems were mainly caused by stepmothers, family conflicts, poverty, lack of awareness, and orphanages.
 Some children left in search of better opportunities in the big cities.
 Most of those children living in the streets depend on begging from others, working as porters and construction workers in the construction sites inside of the cities and their neighboring villages.

-Information about Street Children - Nepal [DOC]
+Information about Street Children - Nepal [PDF]

-Constraints and challenges: Dangerous and unhealthy living environments and the resulting untreated illnesses and frequent injuries that entail.
+[page 9] CONSTRAINTS AND CHALLENGES - Dangerous and unhealthy living environments and the resulting untreated illnesses and frequent injuries that entail.
 Lack of adequate emotional support, food, shelter and safe places to sleep and store belongings, leading to inability of street children to save money.
 Dependency of newcomers to the street on more ‘experienced’ street children.
 Involvement of street children in criminal activities.

 Child Labour Is Cruel Alright, But Who Is To Take Care Of The Freed Children?